 In a vegan diet, you can find iodine in seaweed or iodized salt.

 Getting vitamin D on a plant-based diet

-In fact, Public Health England started recommending it as a daily supplement in May 2020, (yep, there’s a meaningful 20mcg dose in the Smart Supplement—more than enough to cover your needs).
+In fact, Public Health England started recommending it as a daily supplement in May 2020,

 While it’s true that we can get it from some fortified foods or from sunlight, there’s little to no chance of us getting the right amount of exposure between 10am and 3pm to produce enough of it—especially with the vast majority of people working from home.

 Many studies have shown that vitamin D3 is essential for the proper functioning of the immune system, as it enhances the function of immune cells that actively protect your body from pathogens.
 It’s also thought that vitamin D3 reduces harmful amyloid plaques in the brain.

 How to find iron on a vegan diet

 People who eat a solely plant-based diet may have a greater chance of being iron deficient because high-fat meat products are the best source of iron.
 Heme iron is only available from animal products, whereas non-heme iron is found in plants—but isn’t as easily absorbed.

 Because heme iron is more easily absorbed from your diet than non-heme iron, vegans are often recommended to aim for 1.8 times the normal RDA, but more studies are needed to establish whether such high intakes are needed.

 If you choose a plant-based diet but have a low iron intake should aim to eat more iron-rich food sources such as cruciferous vegetables, beans, peas, dried fruit, nuts, and seeds.
 You can also boost your intake with fortified foods like cereals, enriched bread, and some plant milk, or with a high quality supplement.